madihahaque/Assignments/_chapters/A1-GettingStarted.md

 - a variable called `number` that stores the value 23
 - a variable called `decimal` that stores the value 12.5
 - a variable called `word` that stores the value 'cogs18'
-- a variable called `truth` that stores the value 12.5
+- a variable called `truth` that stores the value True